In Depth: Render Farms / Network Rendering / Distributed Rendering

 Native Network Render with Blender/Cycles Tutorial

 There are regular licenses and network licenses available.
-In Network license mode, a pool of licenses is available on the server, for use in any computer on the network.
-You only need to have licenses for the maximum number of simultaneous users expected, not for each computer where the software will be installed.
+In Network license mode, for example, a pool of licenses is available on the server, for use in any computer on the network.
+You only need to have licenses for the maximum number of simultaneous users expected, however, not for each computer where the software will be installed.

 KeyShot Network Rendering comes with 32 cores for the Enterprise license only.
 Network rendering nodes start at 32 cores for $480.
 The number of slave machines is limited to the number of cores.
 256 cores are the largest offered but they can work with you if more cores are needed.
 Learn more at the bottom of the Details tab on the KeyShot page.